Home Guides How to Find the Best Card Shop Nea… Local Card Shop vs. Online: Which Is Better?

 What Smart Collectors Do

-The most effective collectors I know treat local and online as complementary tools.
+The most effective collectors treat local and online as complementary tools.
 They buy singles they want to see in hand at local shops.
 They buy graded slabs and hard-to-find singles online.
 They attend their local shop's events for community.
-They sell online for better prices, or to the local shop for speed and convenience.
-They build a relationship with one or two shops where it really matters — and use online for everything else.
+They sell online for better prices, or to the local shop for speed.
+The worst approach is treating local shops as free showrooms.

 Back to: How to Find the Best Card Shop Near You →